Tesla Model S Bursts Into Flames As Producer Michael Morris, Husband Of Mary McCormack, Was Driving In LA

 — Mary McCormack (@marycmccormack) June 16, 2018

 Tesla says their design is much more resistant to fire as the batteries have extra insulation and multiple firewalls installed.
-Should a fire happen, it would supposedly spread much more slowly than in a gas car.
+Should a fire happen, it would spread much more slowly than in a gas car.

 While some battery fires have occurred after a crash involving a Tesla vehicle, McCormack said her husband was “barely moving” at the time the Model S went up in flames.
 The Los Angeles Sheriff’s Department confirmed no collision happened and suspects it was a battery or mechanical problem that led to the fire.